-If you’re looking for a place to rent, you should check that the landlord is registered and complied with the licensing rules before you agree to move in or sign a tenancy agreement.
+If you’re looking for a place to rent, you should check that the landlord is registered and has complied with the licensing rules before you agree to move in or sign an occupation contract.
 You can do this by checking the public register online or you can phone 03000 133344.
 You will need either the landlord or agents name and the address of the property.

 If your landlord and/or agent is licensed but you are having concerns about their conduct you can report this to Rent Smart Wales who will investigate the problem.

 What if my landlord isn’t registered or my landlord/agent has not yet got a licence?